 The Chinese New Year is coming up again and if you’re like me, who have generous Filipino-Chinese friends, bosses, or colleagues, you’ll have dozens of Tikoy in the refrigerator before the end of February.
 They love giving away this sticky and sweet glutinous rice as a symbol of prosperity and abundance.

-We usually have them traditionally on the Chinese New Year but we have so much leftover and we have found new ways of enjoying the Tikoy.
+We usually have them traditionally on the Chinese New Year (Lunar New Year) but we always have so much leftover and we have found new ways of enjoying the Tikoy.

 Today, I’m sharing a really simple Tikoy Recipe, adapted to the Filipino taste buds.
-It’s called Tikoy sa Latik, patterned after Kalamay sa Latik, a specialty dessert in the Southern Tagalog regions.
+It’s called Tikoy sa Latik, patterned after Kalamay sa Latik, a specialty glutinous dessert in the Southern Tagalog regions.
 The kalamay (or in this case, the tikoy) is drenched in sugar syrup then topped with latik and sweet langka.
-Unfortunately, I have no Langka today, but its okay.
+Unfortunately, I have no Langka today, but it’s okay.
 The tikoy recipe can stand on its own.
 Maybe you can also add those colored sago for a more festive look.

 Happy Chinese New Year!
 Wish you luck in the Year of the Dog!